SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Details on

 \paragraph{Coverage of Inputs} Our input generation method only considers diversity in terms of variable values but does not try to fully exercise different execution paths in an executable code, like what the coverage-guided testing usually does.
 However, our dataset only consists of relatively short single-function programs that do not have complicated branches.
 We find that our generated inputs can achieve average branch coverage and average line coverage of 93\%, 96\% respectively, which shows that our approach is light-weight yet effective for the current setting.

-\paragraph{Executability v.s.
-Parsability} Along with the generation of 34k executable data, we also get 13k samples that can only be parsed as valid ASTs but cannot be successfully executed.
-We include these parsable samples to form a 47k dataset, \dataset-\textsc{Soft}, and compare it against the fully executable one \dataset.
-Results in Table \ref{tab:quality_of_dataset} show that \dataset-\textsc{Soft} and \dataset have comparable results, and both of them outperform \textsc{OSS-Instruct} and its Python subset.
-Though \dataset-\textsc{Soft} sometimes slightly outperforms \dataset, full executability is required for comprehensive semantic coverage, so we use \dataset for the main evaluation.
+\paragraph{Parsable and Executable code seeds} One notable difference between \textsc{OSS-Instruct} and \dataset is we only select parsable code seeds to sample programming challenges and code solutions, which results in a slightly higher yield rate for executable code.
+We also try to quantify the effects of this difference, and the results are in Table \ref{tab:quality_of_dataset}.
+We can see that training on \dataset performs just marginally better than \textsc{OSS-Instruct} and its Python subset.
+We, therefore, conclude that training only with executable code does not necessarily improve the natural language to code performance, but our work requires this feature to expose the full semantics of code.

 \paragraph{Data De-duplication} We follow the data decontamination process of \cite{wei2023magicoder} and \cite{bigcodep19:online} to clean our dataset.
-To examine the similarity between our instruction tuning dataset and the testing benchmarks, we embed the problems and solutions of all samples in our dataset and all samples in HumanEval and MBPP with an OpenAI's embedding model (\texttt{text-embedding-3-large}), and then compute cosine similarities between them.
+To examine the similarity between our instruction tuning dataset and the testing benchmarks, we evaluate the "edit similarity" between them, specifically by scaling the metric \texttt{fuzz.partial\_token\_sort\_ratio} provided by \texttt{thefuzz} library.
 For each sample in our dataset, its similarity to a benchmark is computed as the maximum cosine similarity to any sample in the benchmark.
 We apply the same analysis to \textsc{OSS-Instruct} for comparison.
-Figure \ref{fig:cos_sim_cmp} shows that the similarity between our dataset and the two benchmarks is on par with \textsc{OSS-Instruct}, where the majority has less than 0.5 cosine similarity, and we also find there is no sample with cosine similarity greater than 0.75.
-These results indicates that the performance improvement brought by our dataset is not from data leakage or benchmark data imitation.
+Figure \ref{fig:ed_sim_cmp} shows that the similarity between our dataset and the two benchmarks is on par with \textsc{OSS-Instruct}, where the majority has less than 0.4 similarity, which indicates that the performance improvement brought by our dataset is not from data leakage or benchmark data imitation.

 \paragraph{Categories} To study the effect of executability filtering, we categorize all samples in our dataset following \cite{wei2023magicoder} shown by Figure \ref{fig:cat_pie}.
 Compared to \textsc{OSS-Instruct}, the categorical distribution shifts by an increase in algorithmic and data structure problems, data science and machine learning problems, and mathematical and computational problems, and a decrease in the remaining categories, which is expected since interactions with external resources commonly required in scenarios like database, web and UI design are not allowed in our execution environment.